choishingwan/PRS-Tutorial/docs/target.md

     - `7` samples were excluded

 # \# Ambiguous SNPs
-There were removed during the base data QC
+They were removed during the base data QC

 # \# Sex chromosomes